-EDN4510F HIGHER EDUCATION CURRICULUM & COURSE DESIGN
+EDN4510S HIGHER EDUCATION CURRICULUM & COURSE DESIGN

-Convener: Associate Professor J Jawitz
+30 NQF credits at HEQSF level 8 Convener: Associate Professor J Jawitz

-Course entry requirements: Admission to PGDip (Education)
+Course entry requirements: Admission to PGDip (Education).

 The aim of this course is to develop participants' abilities to critically reflect on institutional curriculum and course design practices with the aim of their designing and implementing curriculum or course changes that are based on sound educational and design principles.
 Participants engage in weekly seminars and regular tasks and assignments as part of the process of realising the course outcomes.
 Course assessments focus on the acquisition and understanding of conceptual tools in the field and the application of these tools in participants' own teaching contexts.